RussOakham/wanderlust-recipes/testing.md

    ```
    </details>

-   To allow a positive user experience and feedback that the image has uploaded successfully, the below script also updates the image container on page, to display your uploaded image;
+   To allow a positive user experience and feedback that the image has uploaded successfully, the below script also updates the image container on-page, to display your uploaded image;

    <details>
    <summary>Update on page image, to user uploaded image</summary>